therealsunjester/proxy_scrape/README.md

 # Proxy Scrape Project
 This project is a PHP project that "scrapes" public proxies from public websites on the internet.
-This project does nto scan ranges of IP addresses.
+This project does not scan ranges of IP addresses.

 ### Install
 Clone files into your web root.